Arisercubick/Chiikawa/README.md

 - Quiz navigation buttons have distinct colors and sizes.
 - Loading screen cycles through multiple messages for a playful experience.
 - All styles are centralized in CSS files for easier maintenance.
+- Game page now features a Mario-style platformer with camera scrolling, staircase, and semantic overlays.
+- Game assets (character, enemies, ground, background) are loaded and managed for reliability.
+- Game over and congratulations screens are semantic and accessible.
+- "Play Again" fully reloads the game for a fresh start.